 What is a Herbalist?

 The use of plants as medicine predates written human history.
-Archaeological evidence indicates that humans were using medicinal plants during the paleolithic era, approximately 60,000 years ago.
-When the stronger and faster acting pharmaceutical drugs emerged in Europe in the mid twentieth century, the Irish Herbal tradition slowly fell into a deep sleep.
+Archaeological evidence indicates that humans were using medicinal plants during the palaeolithic era, approximately 60,000 years ago.
+When the stronger and faster-acting pharmaceutical drugs emerged in Europe in the mid-twentieth century, the Irish Herbal tradition slowly fell into a deep sleep.
 However, many countries such as China and India held onto their herbal knowledge and skills and they continue to use this form of medicine alongside more modern drug therapies.
-In 2007 I went to Guangzhou in China to get first hand experience of how this integrated approach worked in a clinical setting.
+In 2007 I went to Guangzhou in China to get first-hand experience of how this integrated approach worked in a clinical setting.
 I spent a full month in a large city hospital alongside the doctors, observing how they worked and how the system worked in general.
 The first line of treatment in the hospital was usually herbal medicine.
 Pharmaceutical medicine was used only when required – in certain situations such as for pain relief, in emergency acute situations and when the herbal medicine was not strong enough or quick enough for the job.
-This was an eye opener for me.
+This was an eye-opener for me.
 It taught me that there is a place for everything and everything has its place.
-Pharmaceuticals can be life saving, especially in acute situations but medicinal herbs can also be life saving.
+Pharmaceuticals can be life-saving, especially in acute situations but medicinal herbs can also be life-saving.
 They can offer safe and gentle solutions and give you back a quality of life that is once again worth living.

 What is a Naturopath?